cedricziel/docker-machine-php-balanced/README.md

-# Docker runnable PHP Application
+# Docker runnable PHP Application with HAProxy

 Usable with docker-machine.
 Based on the Heroku PHP Docker image.
-Scalable and backed by HAProxy.
+Load balanced by HAProxy.

 **Note:**<br>
-Due to the changes to links and networks, the haproxy currently needs to be removed and recreated for link-changes (f.e. scale events) to be picked up.
+Due to the changes to links and networks in Docker 1.6 and docker-compose, the haproxy currently needs to be removed and recreated for link-changes (f.e. scale events) to be picked up.

 ## Deployment